Priyanshu2746/Rational-Number-Operations/README.md

 Subtraction
 Multiplication
 Division
-Comparison (determines which number is greater Conversion to floating point representation
+Comparison (determines which number is grea
+Conversion to floating point representation
 Absolute value
 The program is written in an object-oriented style and uses exception handling to recover from bad inputs.